 Department of Engineering and Industrial Professions

-The Department of Engineering and Industrial Professions (E&IP) offers major programs in Engineering, Engineering Technology, Occupational Health Science, and Mechatronics
+The Department of Engineering and Industrial Professions offers undergraduate and graduate programs in Engineering, Engineering Technology, and Applied Manufacturing Engineering, as well as an associate degree in Mechatronics.
+The department also offers a minor in Occupational and Environmental Health and Safety.

 Bachelor of Engineering (BEng)

-The Bachelor of Engineering (BEng) is a four-year interdisciplinary program that provides students with a strong foundation in engineering principles while allowing flexibility to specialize in multiple disciplines.
-Developed with input from industry partners, the program prepares graduates for engineering careers across a variety of roles and industries.
-Students can complete their Engineering major by selecting two specialized areas of concentration.
+The Bachelor of Engineering (BEng) is a four-year interdisciplinary program that provides students with a strong foundation in engineering principles while offering flexibility to pursue multiple technical areas.
+Developed with input from industry partners, the program prepares graduates for a wide range of engineering roles across diverse industries.
+Students complete the Engineering major by selecting two concentrations.

 BEng concentrations include: